MarcosChavez09/dso-python-exercices/README.md

 # dso-python-exercices
-Python tasks that replicate basic usage of legal hacking tools.
-Only for tests propurses.
+Python tasks that replicates the basic usage of legal hacking tools.
+Only for testing and learning purpuses.